 Does food fall down to the stomach?
 We proved that muscles helped move the food bolus down to the tummy with this quick upside-down activity.
 Everyone took turns standing on their hands, chewing up a cracker and swallowing.
 We also did this lying on our sides.
 Yes, the food travels to the stomach, no matter what direction the esophagus is pointing.

 As food is swallowed, the muscles in the esophagus contract and relax.
 This activities with panty hose showed how the food is pushed down with the rhythmical muscle movement.

 Click here to save this on Pinterest:The kids did a cut-and-paste activity on Digestive System Functions:

 After food is swallowed, it collects in the stomach where stomach acid and food enzymes mix.
 Muscles in the stomach wall squeeze the food around to mix it.

 Make your own vomit:

-The kids were keen to do this quick activity that I saw on Zelda’s wondeful blog, Homeschool Escapade, a couple of years ago.
+The kids were keen to do this quick activity that I saw on Zelda’s wondeful blog, Homeschool Escapade, a several years ago.
 We used the recipe she suggested:

 - 1/4 cup water